nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - The ID must be a positive integer 1, 2, 3 etc.
 - Only include the variables that need to be edited after the integer

-:heavy_exclamation_mark: Take note that editing tags for an entity will automatically override **all** its current tags!
+:heavy_exclamation_mark: Take note that editing tags for an entity will automatically override **all** its current tags! <br>
+:bulb: Reminder, tags are able to only take in one alphanumeric string!

 Examples: